 Defining a Custom Color

-- Open the Color Chooser, then click on the Single tab.
+- To define a single, custom color, open the Color Chooser and click on the Single tab.

 - Manipulate the cross-hair and slider to pick a color.

-- Enter the value of RGB, HSL or HEX of color in edit boxes.
+- Enter values for RGB, HSL or HTML (hex) color in edit boxes.

 The color is added to the Color Chooser Custom group.
 Add more colors, as needed.
-Note that you can use the Add to Custom button to add each to subsequent colors without closing the Colors dialog.
+Note that you can use the Add to Custom button to add a sequence of colors without closing the Colors dialog.

 other things to note ...